4.8. Spectrum Classes

 Blackbody Radiator

-The spectral radiance of a blackbody according to Planck’s Law is given as: [1]
+The spectral radiance of a blackbody radiator according to Planck’s Law is given as [1] :

 Note that \(\lambda\) must be specified in meters in the above equation.

-There is an option to normalize the spectrum, so the peak value equals one.
+There is an option available to normalize the spectrum, so its peak equals one.
 This can prove useful for plotting the spectrum.
 If the peak wavelength is inside the visible range, then the Stefan–Boltzmann law can be applied to calculate the normalization factor.
 Otherwise the maximum value will lie at one of the edges of the visible range.

 A blackbody radiator, following Planck’s law, with a specific temperature of T in Kelvin, is initialized as: